marcusanthonylorenzo/SweetAndSavoury.Solution/README.md

-# Pierre's Patisserie: Sweet and Savoury Database.
+# Patisserie Inventory Website - A database of matching flavours and related food items.
 #### By _**Marcus Lorenzo**_
 ---